terkill/chef-stackdriver/README.md

 repo_url - location of the package repository. api_key - set the api key from your stackdriver account. config_collectd - should stackdriver handle collectd.conf autogeneration.
+Default is true. enable - If set to false, the stackdriver agent will be disabled.
 Default is true.

 ## plugins